MrLoh/styled-native-components/README.md

 };
 ```

-When you then declare components, you can define the props that may be passed to them explicitly:
+When you then declare styled components, you can define additional props that may be passed to the styled component so that they become available in the template literal expressions.
+The props of the component that is being styled and the theme will automatically be available in template literal expressions.
+The `children` and `style` props are not available in styled expressions for internal performance reasons.

 ```tsx
 const Wrapper = styled.View<{ margin: string }>`